 Working with the UK Covid-19 Inquiry

-How does the Scottish Covid-19 Inquiry fit with the UK Covid-19 Inquiry?
+How does the Scottish COVID-19 Inquiry fit with the UK Covid-19 Inquiry?

-If you live in Scotland, you may be affected by the investigations of both the Scottish Covid-19 Inquiry and the UK Covid-19 Inquiry.
+If you live in Scotland, you may be affected by the investigations of both the Scottish COVID-19 Inquiry and the UK Covid-19 Inquiry.
 The website for the UK Covid-19 Inquiry can be found here.